Are beer firms to blame for Native American drink woe?

 She waves across the street to a cousin who she says is also here for beer.

-The complaint asks for an injunction to restrict alcohol sales in White Clay to what could be legally consumed, and for an estimated $500m in compensation for damages and social harm caused by the alcohol.'Not illegal'
+The complaint asks for an injunction to restrict alcohol sales in White Clay to what could be legally consumed, and for an estimated $500m in compensation for damages and social harm caused by the alcohol.

 The beer companies have until Friday 27 April to respond to the lawsuit, and are expected to ask the court to dismiss the case.
 They declined to comment for this story.
 After the deadline a judge has between 30 and 60 days to decide whether to hear the case in a federal court.

 As the lines get longer outside the White Clay beer stores in the late afternoon, defenders say tribe members need to be responsible for their own choices.